Cycling the Canal du Midi: from Toulouse to the Mediterranean - 7 days comfort

 Toulouse is your point of departure for this journey along the ‘Canal du Midi’, which was classed as a UNESCO World Heritage Site in 1996.
 The journey is one of exceptional beauty; the canal is bordered almost all of the way by plane trees, sometimes pine trees, poplars or cypresses.
 The canal takes you through the heart of the countryside in both the Midi Pyrenees and the Languedoc-Roussillon region of South-West France.
 This is an area of extensive farm land and in particular, vineyards.
 The wine in this region can be superb.
 There are plenty of opportunities to taste the wine, as well as visit ancient towns and monuments along the way.
 This particular tour takes in the ancient cities of Castelnaudary, Carcassonne, and Narbonne.

 Arrive at Toulouse and settle into your hotel.

-Night in a two star hotel only a short walk away from the heart of the old city.
+Night in a three-star hotel only a short walk away from the heart of the old city.

-If you have paid in advance for rental bikes, then they will be delivered at your hotel ready for you to begin your journey today alongside the canal, passing through the city and out into the neighbouring countryside on a smooth tarmac track.
+If you have paid in advance for rental bikes, make your way to the rental agency, a 10-minute walk from your hotel.
 Familiarise yourself with the many locks (‘Ecluse’) which abound along the route.
 Allow yourself time to listen to the many birds that spend their time around the canal, chat to the local fishermen and watch the tourist boats chugging ever so slowly through this idyllic scenery.
 Spend the night in a delightful two star hotel on the banks of the canal, at Castelnaudary.
 Dine out on “Cassoulet” which has made this particular town famous throughout France.